puppetlabs/puppet-docs/source/pe/3.7/razor_install.markdown

 			include pe_razor
 		}

-2. On the Razor server, run puppet with: `puppet agent -t` (otherwise you have to wait for the scheduled agent run).
+2. On the Razor server, run Puppet with: `puppet agent -t` (otherwise you have to wait for the scheduled agent run).

 ###Load iPXE Software